 “All the adversity I’ve had in my life, all my troubles and obstacles have strengthened me… You may not realize it when it happens, but a kick in the teeth may be the best thing in the world for you.” – Walt Disney

 It was an emotional roller-coaster for someone with a naïve disposition and idealistic notions.
 Fortunately, I was able to find answers and solace in books.
-I had many epiphanies while flipping through pages of books from the shelves of Barnes and Noble, after my classes.
-While sipping a hot chai latte in the café, I soaked in everything that I read and took detailed notes.
+The wisdom that I gained aided my maturity process and helped me understand the purpose of all the challenges.

 If we can shift our perspective to seeing failure as one of our greatest teachers, we stand to benefit from it tremendously.

 All my best on your journey,

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this every week.